wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>7.
 Three Prayers to Baphomet</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Dark leather bound in bronze.
 Penned in blood.*
 - You can speak backward, a language only understood by exorcists and divine creatures.
 - Each time you study this book, increase any of your skills by 2, or become skilled (+5) in a skill you don't know.
-However, any time your roll a 6 on any dice, you take an additional 1 point of damage.
+However, any time your roll a 6 on any dice, you take 2 points of damage.
 - Roll 1D4, you gain the following spell: 1.
 [Circle of Protection](/2020/11/12/circle-of-protection/), 2.
 [Conjure](/2020/11/12/conjure/), 3.
 [Death Contract](/2020/11/12/death-contract/), 4.
 [Petition](/2020/11/12/petition/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Diabolism.*
 </details>